Skip to main content

 3. Conclusion

 No court has yet ruled on copyright infringement for musical works created by AI.
 Based on the principles and tendencies established in the cases decided by the courts, it is likely that musical works created by AI without personality will not be recognized as copyrightable.
-However, depending on the process of music creation by AI and the technology used, some copyrights may be recognized depending on the degree or extent of human intervention in the creation.
+However, depending on the process of music creation by AI and the technology used, some copyrights may be recognized based on the degree or extent of human intervention in the creation.
 Of course, it may be challenging to clearly distinguish the criteria and methods for determining the degree and scope of copyright recognition.
 Regardless, the copyright system will undoubtedly change as new perspectives and concepts on the creation of generative AI emerge.
 Indeed, copyright concepts have changed as technology and history have evolved.

-* References and quotations:
+* References and Quotations:

 https://www.wakeforestlawreview.com/2020/02/naruto-v-slater-one-small-step-for-a-monkey-one-giant-lawsuit-for-animal-kind/